SELF-HELP ACTION SUPPORTING SURVIVORS OF TORTURE AND TRAUMA IN SE ASIA, OCEANIA AND AUSTRALASIA

 THE AFTERMATH OF TORTURE AND TRAUMA

 Virtually no-one on the islands of East Timor and Bougainville have been unscathed.
-For example, there are over 150,000 seriously traumatised people on Bougainville - a massive challenge.
+For example, there are over 150,000 seriously affected people on Bougainville - a massive challenge.
 As reported by the UN Inter-Agency Report on Bougainville - 17 May 1995, the following are top priority issues in that context:

 The above Report suggested that these four issues be resolved as a central part of any move to normalisation and reconciliation.
-It goes without saying that traumatised people have 'normal' functioning massively impaired.

 PARTICIPATORY SELF HELP